Industrial catalysts: High temperature shift (HTS) catalyst

 The first step in the WGS reaction is the high temperature shift which is carried out at temperatures between 320 °C and 450 °C. As mentioned before, the catalyst is a composition of iron-oxide, Fe2O3(90-95%), and chromium oxides Cr2O3 (5-10%) which have an ideal activity and selectivity at these temperatures.
 When preparing this catalyst, one of the most important step is washing to remove sulfate that can turn into hydrogen sulfide and poison the LTS catalyst later in the process.
 Chromium is added to the catalyst to stabilize the catalyst activity over time and to delay sintering of iron oxide.
 Sintering will decrease the active catalyst area, so by decreasing the sintering rate the lifetime of the catalyst will be extended.
 The catalyst is usually used in pellets form, and the size play an important role.
 Large pellets will be strong, but the reaction rate will be limited.

-In the end, the dominate phase in the catalyst consist of Cr3+ in α-Fe2O3 but the catalyst is still not active.
+In the end, the dominant phase in the catalyst consist of Cr3+ in α-Fe2O3 but the catalyst is still not active.
 To be active α-Fe2O3 must be reduced to Fe and CrO3 must be reduced to Cr in presence of H2.
 This usually happens in the reactor start-up phase and because the reduction reactions are exothermic the reduction should happen under controlled circumstances.
 The lifetime of the iron-chrome catalyst is approximately 3–5 years, depending on how the catalyst is handled.

-Even though the mechanism for the HTS catalyst has been done a lot of research on, there is no final agreement on the kinetics/mechanism.
+Even though the mechanism for the HTS catalyst has been researched extensively, there is no final agreement on the kinetics/mechanism.
 Research has narrowed it down to two possible mechanisms: a regenerative redox mechanism and an adsorptive(associative) mechanism.

 The redox mechanism is given below:

 First a CO molecule reduces an O molecule, yielding CO2 and a vacant surface center:

 The vacant side is then reoxidized by water, and the oxide center is regenerated:

 The adsorptive mechanism assumes that format species is produced when an adsorbed CO molecule reacts with a surface hydroxyl group:

 The format decomposes then in the presence of steam: